pace-neutrons/pace-developers/optimisation/design/Model_Optimisation_Design.md

 For example a new `OptFunction` (without any bindings) given parameter names `{'A0', 'x0', 'w0', 'A1', 'x1', 'w1'}` could then have its third and sixth parameters bound together by, e.g., `obj.bind('w1','w0')` which would be translated to the new parameter function `obj.parameter_functions{end+1} = '@(z)z(3)'` with `obj.parameter_status(3) = numel(obj.parameter_functions)`.
 Or `obj.bind('x1','x0^2/3 + 12')` would become the anonymous function string `'@(y)y(2)^2/3 + 12'`.

+### [Optional] Data transformation
+As an optional property and method of the `OptFunction` object, it could be useful to provide users with the ability to transform the data that will be passed on to the user defined function.

+The user would need to supply a number-of-inputs by number-of-inputs transformation matrix to be stored in the `OptFunction`.
+When the `OptFunction` is later evaluated it would check whether this function is an identity matrix and use it to transform the vectors passed on to the function if not.

+This would support the use case where an experiment is to be analysed in a spacegroup which differs from one used to perform a theoretical calculation and a simple transformation matrix can link the two.
+For example, two different origin choices for the same spacegroup or different labels chosen for a unique axis.

 ### One possible implementation of `OptFunction`